nealenssle/nealenssle.github.io/pages/readme.md

 **Honesty and communication.** I have two fundamental expectations for everyone I work with: honesty and communication.
 You'll often hear me say that I believe that better communication can solve 95% of most problems.
 And honesty is the foundation of trust and safety, and without safety we're going to be less effective, less creative, less innovative, and ultimately less productive.
 I believe that if we can have open, honest, positive, respectful, and candid discussions then most other problems can and will take care of themselves.

 **Solution orientation.** I ask everyone on my teams to try hard to focus on solutions, and not just on finding more problems (which can be hard because, as engineers, focusing on what's wrong / what's broken / what needs fixing is *literally* our job).
 Our goal should always be to find the middle ground, the happy medium, or the best compromise possible that results in everyone getting at least some part of what they wanted.
-And in my book there's rarely only one solution, so I ask folks to always try to think in terms of a range of options -- shades of gray instead of just black or white.
+And in my book there's rarely only one solution, so I ask folks to always try to think in terms of a diversity of options -- shades of gray instead of just black or white.

 **Assume positive intent.** Moreover, I believe most of us are trying to do the right thing most of the time.
 I believe it is extremely rare for someone in the organization to intentionally try to cause harm or impede progress.
 I try to work hard to figure out why someone might seem to be doing something that seems like blocking or obstrucing, because often they aren't doing it without a reason that is at least valid to them.
 There's almost always two or three sides to every story.
 And so I ask everyone on my team to assume positive intent and try to avoid "us vs. them" patterns of thinking because they are rarely useful in solving problems.